Niche Transports

 This walkway transport system performs a very important role in Hong Kong since it links Des Voeux Road, in Hong Kong's Central district with Conduit Road in the Mid-Levels, passing through narrow streets.
 It is also a tourist spot, with many restaurants, bars, and shops lining its route.

 The Central-Mid-Levels escalator and moving walkway system in Hong Kong.
-The central view comes from a section where there is a moving walkway - and not escalator.

 See caption for picture information.
 See caption for picture information.